‘Darth Vader: A Star Wars Story’ Could Be A Horror Movie

 While Disney has not commented on the trailer at this time — nor have they made any A Star Wars Story announcements beyond the Han Solo spinoff and a possible Boba Fett they have planned for 2020 — the YouTuber’s vision would fit in with the anthology series.

-One comment that frequently came up in reviews of Rogue One were how Disney distinguished the separate series by going beyond the original, prequel, and new trilogies’ space opera roots.
+One comment that frequently came up in reviews of Rogue One was how Disney distinguished the separate series by going beyond the original, prequel, and new trilogies’ space opera roots.
 Most characterized Rogue One as “a war film set in space.”

 If that’s the case — and if Han Solo ends up being an action movie set in space — then a hypothetical Darth Vader film would have real potential as being the series’ first horror movie.